ItinerisLtd/.github/.github/PULL_REQUEST_TEMPLATE/WEB_BUILD.md

 ## Related Tickets & Documents

 <!--
-For pull requests that relate or close an issue, please include them below.
+For pull requests that relate to or close an issue, please include them below.
 We like to follow [Github's guidance on linking issues to pull requests](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue).

-For example having the text: "closes #1234" would connect the current pull request to issue 1234.
-And when we merge the pull request, Github will automatically close the issue.
+For example, having the text: "closes #1234" would connect the current pull request to issue 1234.
+And when we merge the pull request, GitHub will automatically close the issue.
 -->

-- Related ClickUp task #
+- Link to related ClickUp task
-- Related FreshDesk ticket #
+- Link to related FreshDesk ticket
-- Related Sentry issue #
+- Link to related Sentry issue
-- Related Issue #
-- Closes #
+- Closes GitHub issue #

 ## QA Instructions, Screenshots, Recordings